mit-pdos/perennial/artifact/README.md

 is not the core of the paper's claims.
 It is also possible to run part of that experiment using only Go.

+Here are some details on the virtual machine:

+- The virtual machine appliance is around 3.5GB, and 12GB when extracted.
+- The default login is `ubuntu` with no password.
+- The default user has sudo access without a password.
+- The VM has port forwarding from host port 11737 to SSH in the VM; all you need to do is `ssh -p 11737 ubuntu@localhost` to SSH to the virtual machine.
+- The default user's shell is a slightly customized zsh.

 ## Code and dependencies

 As a quick reference, here's the code the artifact covers: